The orientation program will help you meet friends, find your way around campus, and get ready for your classes at WSU.

 The testing fee includes a 6-week review module, access to the exam, and up to 4 retakes.
 If you take the test more than once, WSU will use your best score.

-You must attend orientation in order to register for classes.
+You must attend orientation to register for classes.
 Orientation programs are offered on several dates throughout the summer and fall.
-Choose the event and date that fit you best.
+In addition to the ALIVE Orientation, all international students are required to attend an international orientation presented by the Office of International Programs.
+These orientations are usually held at the beginning of the fall and spring terms, prior to the start of the fall and spring Alive programs.
+Please remember you must sign up for both the Alive session and the International Orientation.
+Choose the events and dates that fit you best.
 Make sure your travel arrangements allow you to attend an orientation session.

-- Alive!
-Orientation — Twelve orientation sessions are offered in June and July.
+- Summer Alive Orientation — 12 orientation sessions are offered in June and July.

 If you are transferring from another U.S. college or university to WSU, we recommend attending Transfer Registration Days.